Gavant/gavant-ember-websockets/README.md

 });
 ```

+The Socket service also mixes in `@ember/object/evented`, and triggers the following events which can be listened to:

+- `connected` - a websocket connection is successfully established
+- `disconnected` - the websocket connection was lost (passes an error object with the event)

 ### `ClientIdentity` Service

 Implements a mechanism for uniquely identifying every app instance/browser client, which can be sent in AJAX request headers to the API.
 The API can then return this UUID value in socket events, which the addon's `ModelSocketEventMixin` uses to ignore events that originated from the user that caused them.